Downtown Orlando: High-rise buildings

 Towers built in downtown Orlando have not exceeded 441 ft since the completion of the Suntrust Center in 1988.
 There has never been an "official" reason why, but local architects speculate it is due to the Orlando Executive Airport location just east of downtown.
 The airport's flight path is over the city center, thus the Federal Aviation Administration has imposed height restrictions.

-Transportation
+Road Transportation

-Downtown Orlando is served by three main arteries, two limited access highways, several secondaries, and many byways.
+Downtown Orlando is served by a network of major highways, arterials, secondary roads, and a robust public transportation system.